vispy/vispy-website/installation.rst

 Please note that the test suite may be unstable on some systems.
 Any potential instability in the test suite does not necessarily imply instability in the working state of the provided VisPy examples.

-Switcheable graphics
+Switchable graphics
 --------------------

-If your laptop comes with switcheable graphics you have to make sure to tell python to use your graphics card instead of the integrated Intel graphics.
+If your laptop comes with switchable graphics you have to make sure to tell python to use your graphics card instead of the integrated Intel graphics.
 You can identify which graphics card will be used by running:

 .. code-block:: python

    >>> import vispy
    >>> print(vispy.sys_info())